oliverius/logo/docs/part9.md

 so the code we've done to define the procedure is correct, it is the last `getNextToken()` that messes this up.
 Before starting coding furiously a `putBackToken()` in the parser let's take a step back ourselves.
 The error is because the code tries to run the body of the procedure.
 But we don't want the procedure to be run at this moment, only stored for future use when called.
 Therefore we don't need to act on it, just to move to the `end` token and continue happily from there.

-Also, as in the `repeat` loop (TODO Reference) we will store the index of the first token that has to be run when running the procedure.
+Also, as in the `repeat` loop in [part 3](/logo/part3) we will store the index of the first token that has to be run when running the procedure.
 As such the whole code for `execute_to()` is:

 ```javascript
 execute_to() {